damslab/reproducibility/vldb2024-POLAR/README.md

 #### Required Packages

-In this mode, the following required packages are installed:
+In this mode, the following required dependencies are installed by the install script:
 - *cgroup-tools*: For thread limiting
+- *cmake*: For building
 - *git*: For checking out the POLAR and DBGen repositories
 - *libssl-dev*: For building DuckDB
 - *openjdk-8-jre-headless*: For running SkinnerDB